Routing

 Often times a driver may have specific instructions or information they need to be aware of, whether it is the gate code or the phone number for the individual receiving the delivery.

-Route stop instructions are added as route stop Notes.
-Route stop notes are free form text.
+Route stop instructions are added as free form route stop notes.

 1125